Almost a Century Old

 Activities

-encourage social interaction and networking between participants, provide opportunities for independence through creative and enjoyable outlets
+Encourage social interaction and networking between participants, and provide opportunities for independence through creative and enjoyable outlets

 We are more than welcome to give you a tour and show you everything we have to offer at our facility!
 For the most recent an up to date copy of our program schedule and to apply for services use one of the following links: